laxmikant-ainapure/upcxx/src/future/README.md

   * `detail::future_header_dependent`: adds pointer to a `detail::future_body`.

-`detail::future_body` base class for independently allocated polymorphic callbacks that are to be executed once all dependencies are satisified.
+`detail::future_body` base class for independently allocated polymorphic callbacks that are to be executed once all dependencies are satisfied.
 Bodies are allocated separately so that they can be deallocated immediately after executing to free up that memory sooner than waiting for the header to be dropped by the user.